Skip to main content

 Instructions

-Read multiple files under a token budget.
+Read several files at once under a shared token budget.

 Input Schema